gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### getThemeLibrary
-Gets list of themes in theme library
+Get a list of themes from the theme library

 ```golang